Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Threshold Saturation in One-Dimensional Systems

 The previous result gives quantitative information on the discrete approximation but it requires the strictly positive gap assumption.
 The following result, whose proof is in Appendix \ref{app:E}, removes that requirement at the cost of the quantitative bound.

 \begin{theorem}[Discrete Fixed Point General] Assume $\smthker$ is regular.
-Assume that $\altPhi(\hf,\hg;\cdot,\cdot)$ is uniquely minimized at $(1,1)$ with $A(\hf,\hg) < 0.$ Then for all $\Delta$ sufficiently small there exists $\tmplF,\tmplG \in \sptfns$ that form a spatial fixed point of the one-sided termination of \eqref{eqn:discretegfrecursion} with $\lim_{\Delta\rightarrow 0}\tmplF(\pinfty) =1.$ \end{theorem}
+Assume that $\altPhi(\hf,\hg;\cdot,\cdot)$ is uniquely minimized at $(1,1)$ with $A(\hf,\hg) < 0.$ Then for all $\Delta$ sufficiently small there exists $f,g\in \sptfns$ that form a spatial fixed point of the one-sided termination of \eqref{eqn:discretegfrecursion} with $\lim_{\Delta\rightarrow 0}f(\pinfty) =1.$ \end{theorem}

 For the case $A(\hf,\hg) \ge 0$ we have the following quantitative result. \begin{theorem}[Discrete Terminated Convergence] Assume that $\smthker$ is regular.
-Let $(\hf,\hg)$ satisfy the strictly positive gap condition and assume that $A(\hf,\hg) > \Delta\|\smthker\|_\infty.$ Then $\ff^t \rightarrow 0$ for the one-sided termination of \eqref{eqn:discretegfrecursion} for any choice of $\ff^0.$ \end{theorem} \begin{IEEEproof} We consider the initialization
+Let $(\hf,\hg)$ satisfy the strictly positive gap condition and assume that $A(\hf,\hg) > \Delta\|\smthker\|_\infty.$ Then $\ff^t \rightarrow 0$ for the one-sided termination of \eqref{eqn:discretegfrecursion} for any choice of $\ff^0.$ \end{theorem} \begin{IEEEproof} Theorem \ref{thm:mainqqqqq} gives $\ff^t \rightarrow 0$ in the unterminated case which clearly implies the same for the terminated case. \end{IEEEproof}